State's death toll rises by 178, cases by 5,570 over 2 days after data problems

 Nation

-New York has the most deaths in the nation at 33,293, with Johns Hopkins reporting as an increase of 3 reported after a high of 799 in April.
+New York has the most deaths in the nation at 33,294, with Johns Hopkins reporting an increase of 1 after a high of 799 in April.
 Hopkins lists confirmed and probable deaths, with the latter not a positive case.

-Also, No. 11 Arizona reported 13 deaths, as well as an additional 894 cases.
-No. 24 Washington, the original epicenter in the United States, reported none Saturday.
+Also, No. 11 Arizona reported no deaths, as well as an additional 597 cases.
+No. 24 Washington, the original epicenter in the United States, reported none Saturday and Sunday.

 Worldwide

-No. 7 Peru announced 65 deaths and is 294 ahead of Spain.
-No. 10 Iran reported 195 deaths, below the record 239 two days earlier.
+No. 7 Peru announced 82 deaths and is 376 ahead of Spain.
+No. 10 Iran reported a record 251 deaths, four days after the previous mark of 239.

-Sweden, which has been doing "herd immunity" with no lockdown, reported no data Saturday and is at 5,894.
-Neighboring Norway reported no deaths for the eighth day in a row to remain at 275, as well as 64 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, reported no data over the weekend and is at 5,894.
+Neighboring Norway has reported no deaths since Oct.
+2 to remain at 275, as well as 68 more cases.

 Scripps Only Content 2020